Daydreamer

 Fairfield County:

-Have the time of your life on a day trip to Connecticut’s Beardsley Zoo in Bridgeport, CT
+Have the time of your life on a day trip to Connecticut’s Beardsley Zoo in Bridgeport, CT.
+It’s priced right and a great way to enjoy the day with the kiddos.

 So remember it’s Summertime so there’s no need to go away on vacation.
-Your Summer Staycation Vacation starts here in Sunny CT!
+Your Summer Staycation Vacation starts right here in Sunny Connecticut!